-- Allow plenty of time to get to the assessment venue - you will not be allowed to enter the test room if you arrive once testing has started. - You do not need to bring paper, pencils, calculators or any other equipment as everything you need will be provided for you.
-Please note, you will not be permitted to use calculators for any of the tests. - Wear smart casual clothing. - Do not drink alcohol or take any strong medication prior to the assessment session. - Make sure that you are physically comfortable before the test session starts (visit the toilet, have a drink of water, make sure that you have eaten something etc).
+- Allow plenty of time to get to the test venue - try to arrive at least 15 minutes early, you will not be allowed to enter the test room if you arrive once testing has started. - You do not need to bring paper, pencils, calculators or any other equipment as everything you need will be provided for you.
+Please note, you will not be permitted to use calculators for the purpose of the Working with Numbers test. - Wear comfortable clothing. - Do not drink alcohol or take any strong medication prior to the assessment session. - Make sure that you are physically comfortable before the test session starts (visit the toilet, have a drink of water, make sure that you have eaten something etc.)

-During the test session
+During the Test Session

-- The session will run for about 3 hours in total. - You will be given a break between the tests. - Ensure that you can see and hear the administrator comfortably and if not, tell them. - Inform the administrator of anything personally significant, for example if you feel ill, are dizzy or have concerns before or during the test session. - Listen carefully to the administrator as they explain the assessment procedure. - Any instructions you need will be read by the administrator and will also be shown in your question booklets. - Do not start the tests until you have been instructed to do so, and you are clear about what you are doing. - At the start of each test there will be some example questions.
-Follow the instructions for these as they will be good practice for the test itself. - If you are having trouble with the example questions, ask the administrator for help - ensure that you understand what they say as you will not be able to ask for help once the actual test begins. - If at any time you are unsure about what you should be doing before the test begins - ask!
+- The session will run for about 3 hours in total. - You will be given a break between the assessments. - Ensure that you can see and hear the Administrator comfortably and if not, tell him / her. - Inform the Administrator of anything personally significant, for example if you feel ill, are dizzy or have concerns before or during the test session. - Listen carefully to the Administrator as he / she explains the assessment procedure. - Any instructions you need will be read by the Administrator and will also be shown in your question booklets. - Do not start the tests until you have been instructed to do so, and you are clear about what you are doing. - At the start of each assessment you will be given one example question.
+Follow the instructions for these as they will be good practice for the assessment itself. - If you are having trouble with the example questions, ask the Administrator for help - ensure that you understand what he / she says as you will not be able to ask for help once the actual assessment begins. - If at any time you are unsure about what you should be doing before the assessment begins - ask!

-Section Three: How to use the question booklets and answer sheets for the written assessments
+Section Three: How to use the question booklets and answer sheets

 During the test session you will be given a question booklet and separate answer sheet for each of the tests.
 The first page of the booklet will contain information about the test and the instructions for completing it.
-Your administrator will read the instructions aloud.
-You will then have the opportunity to go through practice scenarios and questions before starting the timed test.
+Your Administrator will read the instructions aloud.
+You will then have the opportunity to go through practice scenario and questions before starting the timed test.